sanemat/manager-readme/readme.md

 # [WIP] Hi, I'm Matt

+*I* follow this article. *You* don't need to follow this.

 ## Disclaimer!!

-This document only applies to me, and in no way should be considered to apply to any other team or manager at our company.
+This document only applies to *me*, and in *no way* should be considered to apply to any other team or manager at our company.

 ## References